rcy08/User_Auth/README.md

 * Then start the react server with npm run start

 * You are good to go!
 Navigate the website now.
-Thanks for trying out our project.
+Thanks for trying out our project m,

 ### `Contributors:`